evennia/evennia/docs/source/Contribs/Contrib-Email-Login.md

 # Email-based login system

-Evennia contrib - Griatch 2012
+Contrib by Griatch, 2012

-This is a variant of the login system that requires an email-address instead of a username to login.
+This is a variant of the login system that asks for an email-address instead of a username to login.
+Note that it does not verify the email, it just uses it as the identifier rather than a username.

 This used to be the default Evennia login before replacing it with a more standard username + password system (having to supply an email